pmichaillat/unemployment/syllabus.md

 Scientific papers involve an elements that does not appear in other writings but is fundamental to communicate scientific ideas: graphs.
 It is important to make clear, clean, and meaningful graphs.
 A great reference on how to create compelling graphs is [The Visual Display of Quantitative Information](https://www.edwardtufte.com/tufte/books_vdqi) by E.R.
 Tufte.

-Once your paper has a good structure and good graphs, it does not hurt to have a decent style—to help readers go through the paper.
-The canonical reference on style is [The Elements of Style](https://www.amazon.com/Elements-Style-4th-William-Strunk/dp/0205313426) by W. Strunk and E. B. White.
+Once your paper has a good structure and good graphs,  a decent style helps readers navigate the paper.
+The canonical reference on English style is [The Elements of Style](https://www.amazon.com/Elements-Style-4th-William-Strunk/dp/0205313426) by W. Strunk and E. B. White.

 Whatever you write, it is important to follow the rules and conventions of the English language.
 The canonical manual—followed by most US journals—is the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).
 You should consult it if you have any question about English writing, rules, conventions, and style.

----

 #### LaTeX resources